Timothy-Liuxf/TMChat/README.md

 #### Use Visual Studio

-Open `src\TMChat.sln` with Visual Studio 2019 or later versions, choose a target platfrom (Release | x64 recommended) and then build the solution.
+Open `TMChat.sln` with Visual Studio 2022 or later versions, choose a target platfrom (Release | x64 recommended) and then build the solution.

 Then the target `server.exe` and `client.exe` will be built.